 It was the cover art that caught my eye.

-The Cartier-Bresson photograph still held all the tension of its decisive moment but in that minimised corner of my computer screen it was a faded cipher in an ocean of stimulation.
+The Cartier-Bresson photograph still held all the tension of its moment décisif but, minimised into that corner of my computer screen, it was a faded cipher in an ocean of stimulation.

 Instead, my fingers stopped short and like a waylaid ant gawked at the source of their misapprehension.

 I knew the image on the screen just as surely as I knew that I hadn’t placed it there.